chengkun-wu/PyPubmedText/README.md

 3. Take commandline arguments for corpus file name and database connection details.
 4. Added ReadConfig module for the configuration in 3.
 5. PyPubmedText can be imported and used as a module
+6. You need to set up corresponding database tables using the 'create_tables.sql' provided

 == 2013-12-05